Machine Space I: Weak exponentials and quantification over compact spaces: Machine space

 The map $\Hom(i_X, \Sigma)$ corresponds to the action of the frame map $i_X^* = \overline{q}$, while $\Hom(1,\Sigma^{i_X})$ gives the action of $\Sigma^{i_X}$ on points.
 Thus, we have that $\Sigma^{i_X}$ and $\overline{q}$ agree on points and hence they coincide. \end{proof}

 The failure of $\O X$ with the Scott topology to be an exponential $\Sigma^X$ when $X$ is not locally compact is due to this quotient map being badly behaved in general.
-Indeed, if there were a section to $q$ as in \cref{prop:section_from_exponential_to_machine_space} we could show $X$ to be locally compact after all.
-(The proofs of the following two results require us to assume $X$ itself is spatial, but are useful for intuition.
-We give pointfree results in \cref{sec:pointfree_non_loc_cpt_quotient}.)
+Indeed, if there were a section to $q$ as in \autoref{prop:section_from_exponential_to_machine_space} we could show $X$ to be locally compact after all.